ysard/ebusd_configuration_chaffoteaux_bridgenet/README.md

 - the rotation of packets occurs every 14 minutes
 - the usable field is alternated every minute
 - there are 2 different fields per program
-- each usable field is composed of 24 nibbles/quartet, so 12 bytes, it covers 12 hours with a precisionof 30 min
+- each usable field is composed of 24 nibbles/quartet, so 12 bytes, it covers 12 hours with a precision of 30 min

 Packets dump (packets are ordered by reception time):